otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

       modules that have a closely matching name.
       You can then load your module of interest, in our case FastQC

-       module load FastQC # Be careful with the case module list # view your loaded modules
+       module load FastQC # Case-sensitive, so get the capitalisation right! module list # View your loaded modules
      This list resets every time you log off Mahuika, so you will need to remember to reload the module(s) you need when you log in again.

     • Use the ```--help``` of ```fastqc``` to run it on any single fastq file of your choice..